czop3r/weather/README.md

 ## General info
-This project is simple widget with weather.
+This project is a simple weather widget.

 ## Setup
 To run this project, install it locally using npm: